-Ari Berman, a contributing writer for The Nation magazine and an Investigative Journalism Fellow at The Nation Institute, is working on a book about voting rights since 1965.
+Ari Bermanm is a contributing writer for The Nation magazine and an Investigative Journalism Fellow at The Nation Institute.
+His new book, Give Us the Ballot: The Modern Struggle for Voting Rights in America, about voting rights since 1965, will be published in August.
 He has written extensively about American politics, foreign policy and the intersection of money and politics.
 His stories have also appeared in the New York Times, Rolling Stone and The Guardian, and he is a frequent guest and political commentator on MSNBC, C-Span and NPR.
 His first book, Herding Donkeys: The Fight to Rebuild the Democratic Party and Reshape American Politics, was published in October 2010 by Farrar, Straus, and Giroux—for whom he is now working on a history of voting rights.
 He graduated from the Medill School of Journalism at Northwestern University with a degree in journalism and political science.

 A speech at NYU offers a stinging condemnation of Bush's leadership on the war.

 An odd thing happened in February when a European television station